German Prosecutors Charge 4 Ultra-Right Activists With Creating Terrorist Group - UrduPoint

 German Prosecutors Charge 4 Ultra-Right Activists With Creating Terrorist Group

-"On May 2, 2023, the federal prosecution filed charges ... against German citizens Leon R., Bastian A.
+"On May 2, 2023, the federal prosecution filed charges ... against German citizens Leon R.

-, Maximilian A. and Eric K. The suspects are suspected of creating a domestic criminal and terrorist organization or being members thereof," the prosecutor general's office said in a statement.
+, Bastian A., Maximilian A. and Eric K. The suspects are suspected of creating a domestic criminal and terrorist organization or being members thereof," the prosecutor general's office said in a statement.

 Knockout 51 was a right-wing extremist group that recruited nationalist-minded youth, indoctrinating them with extremist ideas using a martial arts club as cover, the office stated, adding that the organization also trained people to fight with law enforcement forces and left-wing activists.